claudiovm2001/virtual-piano/README.md

 # virtual-piano
 My first ever project.
-A simple program that simulates a music keyboard/synthetizer Dating back to early 2019 and made as a Programming Logic class assignment.
+A simple program that simulates a music keyboard/synthetizer <br>
+Dating back to early 2019 and made as a Programming Logic class assignment.
 This program reproduces the basic notes of several instruments

 ||